Cameron-Friel/CapstoneGroup53/README.md

 ### `Modules`

-There are four basic modules in the project.
-These include the EngineHandler, RenderHandler, State, and Pendulum
+There are two basic modules in the project named State and Pendulum.

-## EngineHandler

-The EngineHandler module handles simulating the 2D physics as well as building up the world.

-## RenderHandler

-The RenderHandler modules handles loading and sending frames to the canvas.

-## State
+## The State Module

 The State module handles understanding the current state of the canvas, such as whether it is paused.

-## Pendulum
+## The Pendulum Module

 The Pendulum module is in charge of keeping tack of the pendulum bodies and properties within the world.